FormidableLabs/builder/README.md

 ###### ES.next Imports and The Module Pattern

-The module pattern works great for any `require()`-based CommoneJS code.
+The module pattern works great for any `require()`-based CommonJS code.
 Unfortunately, when using babel and ES.next imports like:

 ```js